analogdevicesinc/doctools/docs/docs_guidelines/directives.rst

    .. hdl-build-status::
       :file: <build_status_file>

-The ``:path:`` option is optional, in the sense that if it's not provided, no table is generated.
+The ``:path:`` option is optional; if it's not provided, no table is generated.
-If provided, but the build status file does not exist, an error is thrown.
+If provided but the build status file does not exist, an error is thrown.

 .. note::